grapestone5321/Kaggle-Reading-Group/README.md

 # Kaggle-Reading-Group

+### Probing Neural Network Comprehension of Natural Language Arguments (Part 2) | Kaggle

+BERT (which we read the paper for earlier) has had really impressive success on a number of NLP tasks... but how well is it really capturing the structures of natural language?

+We're starting off on  "Probing Neural Network Comprehension of Natural Language Arguments" (Niven & Kao, 2019).

+Link to the paper: https://www.aclweb.org/anthology/P19-1459.pdf

 ### An Open Source AutoML Benchmark | Kaggle

 This week we're starting a new paper: An Open Source AutoML Benchmark by Gijsbers et al from the 2019 ICML Workshop on Automated Machine Learning.